TRANSFORMATION

 Reducing Barriers.

-To make it simpler and easier for grassroots organizations, especially those founded by people of color, to access the knowledge and resources of United Way and to make us, at the same time, more informed and effective in our mission.
+To make it easier for grassroots organizations, especially those founded by people of color, to access the knowledge and resources of United Way and to make us, at the same time, more informed and effective in our mission.

 OPPORTUNITY INITIATIVE